hyperhq/docs.hyper.sh-hyper/Reference/CLI/func_update.md

     --size=s4                The size of containers to run the function (e.g. s1, s2, s3, s4, m1, m2, m3, l1, l2, l3)
     -e, --env=[]             Set environment variables
-    --header=[]              The http response header of the endpoint of function status query --timeout=300            The maximum execution duration of function call --refresh                Whether to regenerate the uuid of function
+    --timeout=300            The maximum execution duration of function call --refresh                Whether to regenerate the uuid of function